os2datascanner/os2datascanner/docs/engine2.md

 # Extending OS2Datascanner

-This document is a short guide to adding new objects to OS2Datascanner's scanner engine, `engine2`.
+This document is a short guide to adding new sources of data to OS2Datascanner's scanner engine, `engine2`.

 > `engine2` is so called because it's the second major version of the
 > OS2Datascanner engine.
 The first, used from 2014 to 2020, was built on the